asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

 Fortunately, Gma used her connections to find us a highly reviewed lactation consultant we could hire outside of the hospital!

 Gma sneakily asked many folks these questions.
-It was against hospital policy for them to answer, but one in particual gave great subtext.Hmm...actually, the one that gave great subtext saw us before hilary.
-Was she the one who taught us how to SNS?
-I think she was.
+It was against hospital policy for them to answer, but one in particual gave great subtext.

 ## Belly Button Fakeout